Cricket Wireless

-Cricket Wireless is an American prepaid wireless service provider, owned by AT&T. It provides wireless services to ten million subscribers in the United States.
+Cricket Wireless LLC is an American prepaid wireless service provider, wholly owned by AT&T. It provides wireless services to thirteen million subscribers in the United States as of 2022.
 Cricket Wireless was founded in March 1999 by Leap Wireless International.
 AT&T acquired Leap Wireless International in March 2014, and later merged Cricket Wireless operations with Aio Wireless.
-Cricket Wireless competes primarily against T-Mobile's Metro, Dish's Boost Mobile and Verizon's Visible in the prepaid wireless segment.
+Cricket Wireless competes primarily against T-Mobile's Metro by T-Mobile, EchoStar's Boost Mobile and Verizon's Visible in the prepaid wireless segment.

 History

 Cricket Wireless was founded in March 1999 by Leap Wireless International.
 AT&T acquired Leap Wireless International in March 2014 and merged Cricket Wireless with Aio Wireless.
 Before AT&T's acquisition, the company had 4.5 million subscribers.

 Cricket's first market was Chattanooga, Tennessee, in 1999 and through much of its early growth became known as a network focused on small, rural markets.

 In September 2007, MetroPCS, Cricket Wireless's competing carrier at the time, announced a $5.3 billion bid to merge with Leap Wireless.
 Leap informally rejected the bid less than two weeks later.
 MetroPCS officially withdrew the bid less than two months later.
 In December 2007, Cricket acquired Hargray Communications Group's wireless telecommunications business.

 In September 2008, Cricket and MetroPCS entered into a ten-year roaming agreement covering both companies' existing and future markets.
 The companies also entered into a spectrum exchange agreement covering licenses in certain markets.
 In November 2008, they launched "Premium Extended Coverage", a roaming partnership with 14 wireless companies.
 In August 2010, Cricket and Sprint signed a five-year wholesale agreement (MVNO) which allowed Cricket to utilize Sprint's nationwide 3G EVDO network in the United States.